rust-lang/book/src/ch16-00-concurrency.md

 Many languages that give you tools to deal with concurrent problems are strongly opinionated about them.
 That's a very reasonable strategy, but lower-level languages don't have that luxury.
-Rust, therefore, gives us a variety of tools for modelling our problems in whatever way we feel is appropriate.
+Rust, therefore, gives us a variety of tools for modeling our problems in whatever way we feel is appropriate.

 Here's what we'll cover in this chapter: